Blogs Tech

 11:48 24/12/2025

 2025 marked a pivotal year for FPT AI Factory as we continued to advance our mission of building a sovereign, enterprise-grade AI infrastructure that empowers innovation, accelerates productivity, and supports the global AI community.
 Backed by a deep collaboration with NVIDIA as an NVIDIA Preferred Partner, FPT AI Factory has evolved into a comprehensive ecosystem for end-to-end AI development, serving enterprises, startups, and AI practitioners across multiple markets.
 Driving AI Innovation at Scale Throughout 2025, FPT AI Factory delivered tangible progress in scale, performance, and adoption.
 The platform successfully launched 43 AI services, covering the full AI lifecycle, from data processing and model training to deployment, inference, and monitoring.
 One of the most significant milestones was the processing of 1,111 billion tokens across various AI workloads, enabling large-scale experimentation and production use of advanced language models.
 The platform also expanded its AI portfolio with 70+ AI models, including both internally developed models and leading open and commercial models, giving users the flexibility to build solutions tailored to their specific needs.
 Empowering a Growing AI Community Beyond technology, 2025 was about empowering people.
-FPT AI Factory became a trusted platform for a rapidly growing AI ecosystem, supporting over 15,000 AI scientists, application developers, and AI engineers.
+FPT AI Factory became a trusted platform for a rapidly growing AI ecosystem, supporting 18,853 AI scientists, application developers, and AI engineers.
 FPT AI Factory also played a critical role in nurturing innovation at the grassroots level, partnering with 20+ AI startups and providing the foundational infrastructure for more than 8 AI competitions.
 These initiatives not only helped discover new talents but also accelerated real-world AI applications, contributing to the long-term development of Vietnam’s AI ecosystem.
 A Comprehensive Ecosystem for End-to-End AI Development FPT AI Factory continued to strengthen its position as a one-stop platform for AI development, integrating infrastructure, tools, models, and services into a unified ecosystem.
 From scalable GPU computing and secure data environments to model marketplaces and deployment pipelines, the platform enables teams to move seamlessly from idea to production.
 This holistic approach reflects FPT’s philosophy of “Build Your Own AI,” empowering organizations and individuals to develop, customize, and scale AI solutions independently, while maintaining full control over data, models, and deployment strategies.
 New Product Highlight: AI Notebook One of the most notable product launches in 2025 was AI Notebook.
 Built on NVIDIA-accelerated computing and the open-source Jupyter Notebook architecture, AI Notebook delivers a powerful, cloud-based coding workspace for AI engineers, developers, and researchers.
 With one-click deployment and an embedded notebook gallery, AI Notebook significantly reduces setup time and complexity.
 Its cost-efficient model - free CPU usage with pay-as-you-go GPU pricing - allows teams to experiment freely while maintaining full cost transparency and control.
 With 400+ labs created in just one month, AI Notebook is on its way to becoming a preferred environment for rapid prototyping, experimentation, and model refinement.
 Enterprise-Grade Security and Proven Quality Security and trust remain our top priority.
 FPT AI Factory achieved and maintained a comprehensive set of international certifications, including ISO/IEC 27001:2022, ISO/IEC 27017:2015, ISO/IEC 27018:2019, PCI DSS, SOC 2, and SOC 3, ensuring the highest standards for information security, cloud governance, and data protection.
 In terms of computing capability, FPT AI Factory continued to rank among the world’s leading AI infrastructures, reaching Top 36 globally for the Japan site and Top 38 globally for the Vietnam site.
 These rankings reflect the platform’s large-scale deployment of advanced GPU technologies, including NVIDIA H100 and H200, enabling high-performance AI workloads at enterprise and national scale.
 Looking Ahead As we reflect on 2025, FPT AI Factory stands as more than just an AI platform.
 It is a foundation for innovation, a catalyst for productivity growth, and a strategic enabler for organizations seeking to lead in the AI era.
 With a robust ecosystem, strong community engagement, and a clear vision for sovereign and sustainable AI development, FPT AI Factory is well-positioned to drive the next wave of AI innovation in 2026 and beyond.
 Together with our partners, customers, and the global AI community, we look forward to continuing this journey: building AI, shaping the future, and empowering innovation at scale.

 How AI is flipping “the pyramid” business model of the bank industry